 He described a “terrifying” feeling as the Facebook post went viral, but told news.com.au he believed it resonated because it put a human face on an important topic.

 “It was a stark realisation for me that the things we say and the way we do things add to people’s experience of exclusion,” he said.

 “I certainly didn’t want to be part of that any more and that’s why I put up that sign.”

-The Anglican priest’s book is titled Outspoken: The Life and Work of the Man Behind Those Signs and will be released this month.
+The Anglican priest’s book is titled Outspoken: The Life and Work of the Man Behind Those Signs and is out this month.